DSharpPlus/DSharpPlus/docs/articles/analyzers/core.md

 }
 ```

-## Usage Warning DSP0008
+## Usage Warning DSP0009

-Use `DiscordPermissions` and its operators isntead of doing raw operations on `DiscordPermission`.
+Use `DiscordPermissions` and its operators isntead of doing operations on `DiscordPermission`.

-DiscordPermission relies on using `long`.
-Discord can have permissions that is bigger than what a long can store.
-`DiscordPermission` can overflow in these scenarios, `DiscordPermissions` is a class that does not overflow and can
-handle these scenarios.
-Prefer using `DiscordPermissions` to prevent issues with integer overflowing.
+@DSharpPlus.Entities.DiscordPermission only contains the bit offset for each permission.
+It does not represent a collection of permissions.
+@DSharpPlus.Entities.DiscordPermissions represent a collection of permissions and should be used instead.

 The following sample will generate DSP0008